 If you experience a QLE, you can decline coverage by following these steps:

 Some carriers offer packages of medical plans that are bundled together with dental and/or vision plans.
 Employees who choose to enroll in a bundled medical plan must also enroll in the associated dental and/or vision plans.

-You can enroll your children as dependents on your medical, dental, or vision insurance plan at three times: during Initial Enrollment (as a new hire), during Open Enrollment (when your employer renews an existing plan), or due to a qualifying life event (QLE).
+You can enroll your children as dependents on your medical, dental, or vision insurance plan at three (3) different times: during Initial Enrollment (as a new hire), during Open Enrollment (when your employer renews an existing plan), or due to a qualifying life event (QLE).